 Signature Bundle ($299)

 Of course your needs might be much different than mine.
 There is a FL Studio Edition for everyone and you can always upgrade or add more plugins later.
 You still get lifetime free updates for any of the editions you buy too.
-There is even a wizard you can use to help you decide.
+There is even a wizard and comparison chart you can use to help you decide.
 Just don’t forget to make your shopping list and come back here later for your Fl Studio Discount good for 10% off everything.
 Check out the next page for a closer comparison of FL Producer Edition and Signature Bundle.